JingyunLiu663/new-york-taxi-IB-resignation-rate/README.md

 # Study on Relationship between New York Taxi Night Rides and Investment Bank Resignation Rates

 ## Files in this repository
-1. ipynb: This is a Jupyter Notebook used for analysis on Relationship between New York Taxi Night Rides and Investment Bank Resignation Rates
+1. newYorkTaxi_ibResignation.ipynb: This is a Jupyter Notebook used for analysis on Relationship between New York Taxi Night Rides and Investment Bank Resignation Rates
 2. Investment bank locations.csv: Raw data.
 Please refer to the Dataset section for details
 3. Job postings data.csv: Raw data.
 Please refer to the Dataset section for details
 4. UBSG_historical_price.csv: Raw data.
 Please refer to the Dataset section for details